 Figure 1.
-Family tree showing both X Chromosome inheritance patterns and shared DNA.
+Family tree showing X Chromosome inheritance patterns and shared X-DNA averages.
 Percentages are compatible for both male and female DNA testers, since amounts are reported as a proportion of only the possible shared chromosome copy, and not the other copy.
 Louise Coakley has written a great blog post about the X Chromosome and its helpful inheritance patterns.
 I made the above image in early 2020 and only recently realized that it resembles the charts in her blog, which I think was written long before mine.

 The only thing I’ll do differently here involves full-sisters.
 They can, and most likely will, share X-DNA on both copies.
-I’ll maintain some consistency in that I’ll report the shared DNA from both copies as a percentage of the possible shared DNA, i.e. both copies in this one case.
+I’ll maintain some consistency in that I’ll report the shared X-DNA from both copies as a percentage of the possible shared X-DNA, i.e. both copies in this one case.
 This will lead to full-sisters sharing 75% X-DNA on average.
-If I had reported it as a percentage of one copy, as for all other relationships currently shown, full-sisters would have shared 150% DNA, on average.
+If I had reported it as a percentage of one copy, as for all other relationships currently shown, full-sisters would have shared 150% X-DNA, on average.
 If I had reported all amounts as a fraction of the total, including both copies for women, then the statistics for women and men wouldn’t have been comparable.
 I’ll also report shared X-DNA in cM, in which case none of the above is an issue.

 Tables of shared X-DNA between close relatives